wanx-troopers/wanx-troopers.github.io/svi.md

 Motion frame = overlap with previous clip.
 At the same time [Drozbay](hidden-knowledge.md#drozbay) reported success with 3 motion frames and artifacts above that with SVI 2.0.

+> testing out this svi/2.2 stuff having a hard time getting the camera to move, track the person, etc;
+> quick 2 cents on svi.. meh.. for static shots it might work well

 [Explanation](https://github.com/kijai/ComfyUI-WanVideoWrapper/issues/1718#issuecomment-3620023495) from the makers of SVI 2.0.

 ComfyUI testing ongoing.